-- has net income or loss as defined under the Illinois Income Tax Act (IITA); or - is qualified to do business in the state of Illinois and is required to file federal Form 1120S (regardless of net income or loss).
+- has net income or loss as defined under the Illinois Income Tax Act (IITA); or - is qualified to do business in the state of Illinois and is required to file U.S. Form 1120S (regardless of net income or loss).